kollective-networks/kltv.kombine/doc/building.md

 Version build number is generated automatically.

 The publish action generates the configuration and updates the doc/api.md file with the latest's changes using an xml to markdown extension which is on the scripts folder (pretty simple and ugly yet)

+If you want to publish the packages on github you can use the action "release" which is just a wrapper on top of "publish" and then it will use the generated packages to create a new release on github with the corresponding assets.
+You must provide the GITHUB_TOKEN secret in order to use that action, you can generate it from your github account with the corresponding permissions to create releases.
+The token must be placed in the "kltv_token" environment variable

 ## Source code structure